GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/overall_usage.md

 ![Avg.
 Slots vs Hour](../images/overall_usage/Image3.png)

 ### Combo Chart
-A combo chart displaying the avg. slot usage and Number of Queries, consumed on the present day as well as the past 7 days.
+A combo chart displaying the Avg.
+Slot usage and Number of Queries, consumed on the present day as well as the past 7 days.

 ![Combo Chart](../images/overall_usage/Image4.png)